carpentries-lab/python-aos-lesson/episodes/01-conda.md

 ~~~
 {: .language-bash}

-In many cases there are many versions of the same package up on Anaconda Cloud.
+In many cases there are multiple versions of the same package up on Anaconda Cloud.
-We recommend to add the  [conda-forge](https://conda-forge.github.io/),
+We recommend to add the [conda-forge](https://conda-forge.github.io/) channel,
 in additional to the default channel, to avoid mixing packages from multiple third party channels.
 ~~~
 $ conda config --add channels conda-forge
 ~~~
 {: .language-bash}

 Mixing packages from multiple channels can cause some headaches like binary incompatibilities.